H1Hollow/rfetch/README.md

 # rfetch
 simple but fast fetchware alternative to neofetch, fastfetch, etc

-this project relys on x86 specific cpu instructions other archetictures like arm or risc-v are not supported
+this project relys on x86 specific cpu instructions other archeticture's like arm or risc-v are not supported

 (this should work on most x86/x86-64 unix like operating systems that follows the freeedesktop.org standard)